P.O.D.

 42. Alvina

-Alvina May 29, 2011 at 4:20 am |
+Alvina at |

 I wish i could combine zazzle and printperfection into one.
 The only thing I don’t like about zazzle is that they are not completely private label.
 I do not want to advertise for my potential competition.
 My customer base are businesses so why would they come to my site again when they can just go directly to zazzle to fullfill their custom orders?
 Printperfection has the perfect business model but it seems like perhaps the API isn’t as advanced and I would like more products to offer.
 But I am leaning towards printperfection because i’m sure they’ll add more products and a good developer can handle the rest.